FozzTexx/globaltalk/README.md

   files, but that requires extra steps.
 Using qemu-nbd makes it possible for tools expecting raw images to directly work with qcow2 images.
+- Get virtio-tablet-device working through VNC so that mouse is tracked

 ## License